Large deviations for quasilinear parabolic stochastic partial differential equations: Large deviations

-0.2cm {\bf Acknowledgements}\ This work is partly supported by National Natural Science Foundation of China (No. 11371041, No.11671372, No.11431014, No.11401557).
+{\bf Acknowledgements}\ The authors are grateful to the anonymous referees for comments and suggestions.
+This work is partly supported by National Natural Science Foundation of China (No.11371041, 11671372, 11431014, 11401557, 11801032).
 Key Laboratory of Random Complex Structures and Data Science, Academy of Mathematics and Systems Science, Chinese Academy of Sciences (No. 2008DP173182).
+China Postdoctoral Science Foundation funded project (No. 2018M641204).